-Ethiopic, Hebrew, Devanagari, and Balinese: 4 public AI models for transcribing non-Latin scripts
+Ethiopic, Hebrew, Devanagari, Balinese and Ottoman Turkish: 5 public AI models for transcribing non-Latin scripts

 If you scroll through the list of Transkribus’ public AI models, you might be forgiven for thinking the platform can only be used for European languages in Latin scripts, such as German, English, or Dutch.
 But thankfully for researchers working with more “unusual” languages, this is not the case.
 Transkribus has a wide variety of public models for many different scripts and languages, all of which can be used to automatically transcribe printed or handwritten texts in those languages.

-In this post, we are going to take a look at four public AI models for the non-Latin scripts of Ethiopic, Hebrew, Devanagari, and Balinese, and see how they can make your work with documents in those scripts more efficient.
+In this post, we are going to take a look at four public AI models for the non-Latin scripts of Ethiopic, Hebrew, Devanagari, Balinese and Ottoman Turkish, and see how they can make your work with documents in those scripts more efficient.

 King Theodores Bible, double folio: St. John.
 Wellcome Collection.
 Public domain, via Wikimedia Commons